openziti/ziti-tunnel-apple/README.md

 ### What is this repository for? ###

-* Investigative 'spike' on packet tunneling on macos (very very similiar to IOS)
+* Investigative 'spike' on packet tunneling on macos (very very similiar to ios...)
 * Spike / POC
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)